Farah Nadeem

 Farah Nadeem is a Pakistani actress.
 She is known for her roles in dramas Jaal, Adhoora Bandhan, Tarap, Besharam, Aakhir Kab Tak, Mere Humsafar and Kam Zarf.

 Early life

-Farah was born on June 3, 1970 in Karachi, Pakistan.
+Farah was born on 3 June 1970, in Karachi, Pakistan.
 She completed her graduation from University of Karachi.

 Career

-She made her debut as an actress in 1998.
-She first appeared in PTV Channel dramas.
-Farah appeared in dramas Kashish, Tipu Sultan and Sham Se Pehle in year 1998 and Who Kaun Hai in the year 2000.
+She made her debut as an actress in 1995.
+She first appeared in PTV dramas.
+Farah appeared in the dramas Kashish, Tipu Sultan and Sham Se Pehle in 1998 and Who Kaun Hai in 2000.
 She also appeared in dramas Pyarey Afzal, Mera Naam Yousuf Hai, Dharkan and Besharam.

+Personal life

+Farah is married and has three children.
+Farah's sister Fouzia Mushtaq is an actress and newscaster and actress Fatima Effendi is her niece.